HugoInSpanish/Ping-tool/README.md

 # Ping-tool
-A tool to ping websites
+A tool to ping websites.